 The original VCCT development program was conducted as a very fast response to an urgent need to deliver a convoy trainer to the troops.
-Since then, more VCCT's have been produced.
+Since then, more VCCT trailers have been produced.
 As a result of multiple set-ups and teardowns, some safety concerns have arisen due to the personnel-intensive methods of setup and teardown.
-This project is being conducted to advance the current operational conditions of the VCCT.
+This project was conducted to improve the current operational characteristics of the VCCT extension section roof lowering and raising procedure.